-We recognise that good governance cannot be guaranteed by adherence to these Codes.
-We therefore urge companies to consider carefully how best to apply the principles and the spirit of the Code to their own circumstances and clearly communicate to shareholders the rationale behind their chosen approach.
+We generally support the ASX Corporate Governance Council's Principles and Recommendations (ASX Principles).
+We recognise that good governance cannot be guaranteed by adherence to it.
+We therefore urge companies to consider carefully how best to apply the Principles and their spirit to their own circumstances and clearly communicate to shareholders the rationale behind their chosen approach.